◆ TL;DR · Key Takeaways

 Ready to launch your Kumamoto factory?

-From location comparison and subsidy pathway planning to entity setup and employee onboarding — Yaoki responds within 48 hours.
+From location comparison and subsidy pathway planning to entity setup and employee onboarding — Yaoki helps evaluate your case and connect with on-the-ground specialists (real estate agent, judicial scrivener, tax accountant, labor consultant, administrative scrivener).
 Initial consultation is complimentary; all information is protected under NDA.
-We provide a customized 90-day timeline and checklist.
+We provide a customized 12-18 month timeline and checklist.

 Book Consultation